 Want to purchase a game your friend has?
 Tap Friends, then tap your friend's name.
-Tap his or her Games bubble, tap the game in the list, then tap ••• in the upper right.
+Tap their Games bubble, tap the game in the list, then tap ••• in the upper right.

 Make new friends.
-To see a list of your friend's friends, tap Friends, tap your friend's name, then tap his or her Friends bubble.
+To see a list of your friend's friends, tap Friends, tap your friend's name, then tap their Friends bubble.